 In a team of seven, we have been working for the past few months on creating flexible system that both encourages positive working styles as well as complimenting the ideals of the Pulse building.

 Using the following pictures we shall explore the progression of Miura from our initial ideas through to the construction and fine-tuning of the concept presented at the final showcase.

-Noise dampening.
 Pulse has a strong emphasis on collaborative and interdisciplinary group work.
 We envisioned however that conflicting sounds from these various groups would cause distractions and therefore Miura has been specifically designed to minimise this.
-Research was done into sound absorbing forms and materials and this was fed into the final design solution.
+The research was done into sound absorbing forms and materials and this was fed into the final design solution.
 The form created when extended is sound absorbing, whilst still allowing light to pass through a pattern of translucent panels.
-In this way the wall is able to counteract both audio and visual distractions without compromising the light and airy feeling of the Pulse building.
+In this way, the wall is able to counteract both audio and visual distractions without compromising the light and airy feeling of the Pulse building.

-Manufacture.
 Tasks were divided between the team for effective workflow.
 Key areas included electronics, panel manufacture, pole construction, visualisation and storyboarding.
 Almost all the fabrication was done in-house in an effort to keep costs to a minimum.
-The felt however, had to be sent away to have an adhesive film applied, and to be digitally cut to the specific shapes we needed.
+The felt, however, had to be sent away to have an adhesive film applied and to be digitally cut to the specific shapes we needed.

 Miura was exhibited in the TU Delft IO building for a week.
 In this time students and visitors were invited to use Miura and experience the effect of working in a connected workspace.

 Students.
 Alice Coey, Carmen Pepping, David van der Blonk, Elias van der Linden, Marijke Blom, Max van Manen, Patrick Keesmaat.